Housing in China: Housing construction

-Many apartments, hotels and shops remain empty for years being called ghost cities or ghost malls, with many Chinese unable to afford them.
-As The Economist says, "If there is one thing that annoys the man on the Beijing omnibus, it is the cost of housing in China's cities."

-However ghost cities in China have had an under-reported degree of success in filling up.
+China's former underoccupied developments (sometimes referred to as "ghost cities") have had an underreported degree of success in filling up.
 According to Wade Shepherd, after the ghost cities becomes a thriving city, they no longer become a much talked about topic in the western media.
-Ex ghost cities are rarely news compared to when they were ghost cities.
-Wade says, "It generally takes at least a decade for China’s new urban developments to start breaking the inertia of stagnation.
+Ex-ghost cities are rarely news compared to when they were ghost cities.
+Wade says, "It generally takes at least a decade for China's new urban developments to start breaking the inertia of stagnation.
 But once they do, they tend to keep growing, eventually blending in with the broader urban landscape and losing their “ghost city” label."

 This issue of cost of housing in China, was not applicable to the housing market pre-1978 in China.
 Before the 1970s, the construction of housing in China was sacrificed for the development of industries and industrial growth.
 The construction of the housing industry only received a small portion of state-allocated funds to continue to develop the industry.
 Low rents for urban housing were enticing to many people, causing the available housing to be rented out quickly, giving the state little money for the precious space they are renting out.
 This led to a shortage of housing and a shortage of funds to build more housing.

 Between the years of 1995 and 2015, the total investment allocated to the housing industry from the Chinese government has increased from a cap of 50,000 yuan to a cut-off point of 5 million yuan, showing a renewed interest in housing development in recent years from the Chinese government after years of limited funding towards the urban housing projects.
 The Chinese government announced in March 2011 the objective of building 36 million units of housing by 2015.
 In September 2011 alone, work commenced on 1.2 million units across China; a 70% increase in the construction of social housing compared with 2010 construction.
 By 2014, Chinese builders have added 100 billion square feet of housing space in China, equating to 74 square feet per person.
 Construction of urban housing was a major undertaking.
-The country has shown a major shift in allocating funds and resources to housing their people, building over 5.5 million apartments between the years of 2003 and 2014 in China’s cities.
+The country has shown a major shift in allocating funds and resources to housing their people, building over 5.5 million apartments between the years of 2003 and 2014 in China's cities.
 These construction projects assigned by the state influence the construction job market in China as well.
 In 2014 alone, 29 million people were employed in urban construction businesses around China.